 - The unique ID for the user.

-If you are using MSAL for Java, learn about Custom token cache serialization in MSAL for Java.
+If you're using MSAL for Java, learn about custom token cache serialization in MSAL for Java.

 Learn about handling errors and exceptions.